enclave-networks/.github/.github/ISSUE_TEMPLATE/007-support-request.md

 ## Problem

-A clear and concise description of what the customer or parnter experienced.
+A clear and concise description of what the customer or partner experienced.

 ## Expected behaviour